-With a greater proportion of residents who use means other than personal vehicle to commute to work, Newport has a heightened responsibility and opportunity to design pedestrian friendly streets to both support pedestrians and encourage more people to walk to work.
+With a greater proportion of residents who use means other than personal vehicle to commute to work, Newport has a heightened responsibility and opportunity to design pedestrian friendly streets to both support pedestrians and encourage more people to walk to work. span, the largest change being a 0.7% decrease in carpooling.

-Table 7-1 shows the mode choice characteristics for Newport and the State as a whole for the years 2014 and 2007, 2007 representing the earliest data available.
-On the state level, there have been negligible changes in the 8 year span, the largest change being a 0.7% decrease in carpooling.
 The changes in Newport's mode choice during those years are not as subtle.
 Single-Occupancy driving dipped 5.7% and every other category, with exception to transit, saw increases.
 While there is no bicycle commuting data for Newport, bicycle commuting increased statewide in Rhode Island by more than 100% from 2005 to 2014.
 Source: Where We Ride, League of American Bicyclists, 2015